 Throughout the summer months, the U.S. Navy, Air Force, Marine, and Army bands perform most weekday evenings on the West Front of the U.S. Capitol.
 The event is free to the public and no tickets are required.

-Weather permitting, all concerts begin at 8 p.m. on the West Front steps of the U.S. Capitol.
-Guests may set up lawn chairs on the terrace in front of the band and on the West lawn, unless it is in use for another event.
+All concerts begin at 8 p.m. on the West Front steps of the U.S. Capitol.
+The following schedule is subject to change and concerts may be canceled due to inclement weather.
+A determination will be made at 3 p.m. each weekday if the concert is canceled.
+Guests may set up lawn chairs on the Lower West Terrace steps in front of the band and on the West lawn, unless it is in use for another event.
 Food is allowed.
 Alcohol and glass containers are prohibited.

 Mondays - U.S. Navy Band